Skip to main content

 About

-Lorelei and the Laser Eyes is a single player action adventure game with a horror theme.
+Lorelei and the Laser Eyes is a single player action adventure game with horror, fantasy, mystery and dark fantasy themes.
 It was developed by Simogo and was released on May 16, 2024.
 It received mostly positive reviews from critics and very positive reviews from players.

 Skip User Reviews